KIT-MRT/stargazer_ros/README.md

 # ROS Wrapper for Stargazer Library
 This package contains the ROS Wrapper for our [stargazer library](https://github.com/KIT-MRT/stargazer).
-The software was developed at the MRT (Institut of Measurement and Control at the Karlsruhe Institut of Technology).
+The software was developed at the MRT (Institute of Measurement and Control at the Karlsruhe Institute of Technology).

 ![rviz Visualization](res/rviz_screenshot.png)